What is Browse Abandonment?

-In the above examples, Freshphotos is sending the list of cameras customer have browsed.
+In the above examples, Freshphotos is sending the list of cameras customers have browsed.
 They are keeping their memory fresh.
-It's also useful for bookmarking or sharing with some friend or someone for review.
+It’s also useful for bookmarking or sharing with some friend or someone for review.

 Search is highly effective, as the customer has shown active interest compared to other browse abandonment flows.

 Search shows a high level of commitment from the customer end in finding something.
 Typically, search users show a high conversion rate than non-searchers. $Link showing research$